KIPAC/StatisticalMethods/doc/Stanford.md

 The student presenting a given problem will be determined no later than the actual assignment of the problem, i.e. a week in advance.
 You should approach these presentations as though you were giving a very short talk (probably something like 5-10 minutes) at a conference; in other words, put a reasonable amount of effort into organizing your solutions and making them presentable.
 Like any other class discussion, presenting and discussing homework solutions is part of the "class participation" aspect of the course.

 We encourage students to collaborate on solving the assigned problems, and even on the presentation material if they wish.
-A given actual presentation is, however, ultimately the responsibility of one student.
+A given presentation is, however, ultimately the responsibility of one student.

 ### Mechanics